-Fig. 1 shows the Electro-Magnetic spectrum.
-We have limited our sensor phenomenology investigation into the infrared and visible spectrum regions.
-Nature constraints our choices below the visible spectrum, since, gamma rays, X-rays and, ultraviolet radiation are harmful to the human body.
-Therefore, the typically active systems in these ranges cannot be employed in the HOV lane.
-Technology constrains our choices beyond the infrared region, since millimeter wave and radio wave imaging sensors are very expensive, bulky and, with insufficient resolution [3].
+Figure 1 shows the EM spectrum.
+We have limited our sensor phenomenology investigation to the infrared and visible spectrum wavebands.
+Nature constrains our choices from the regions below the visible spectrum, since, gamma rays, X-rays and, ultraviolet radiation are harmful to the human body.
+Therefore, the typical active systems in these ranges cannot be employed in the HOV lane.
+Technology constrains our choices beyond the infrared region, since millimeter wave and radio wave imaging sensors are very expensive, bulky, and achieve insufficient resolution [7].
 Still, the visible plus the infrared range is a huge area of the EM spectrum and we had to identify narrow bands within this area that are appropriate for the task.